 Only then will we start planning the commercial wine-racking styles we will bring in.
 When planning the racks, we have to decide how tall the racks will be, how wide the racks will be, the type of racks, and even how far away the racks will be.

 Let’s dive deeper into what we installed in City Vineyard’s specialty wine store.

 Wine Rack Density

-In this project, we custom-built high-density wooden wine racks so customers can have plenty of choices.
+In this project, we custom-built high-density wooden wine racks for commercial wine cellars so customers can have plenty of choices.
 We recommend displaying more bottles in the store rather than in the stock room.
-The more wine people see, the more they’ll think your store is complete and will want to look through their options more.
+The more wine people see the more they’ll think your store is complete and will want to look through their options more.

 We installed round-aisle wine racks on both sides of the store, with the top rows showcasing the bottles at angled positions.
-This way, people can read the labels right away without lifting the bottles.
-In the middle, we also installed a few rectangular wooden wine racks that feature three rows of high-reveals and eight rows of standard 750 compartments.
+This way, people can read the labels immediately without lifting the bottles.
+We also installed a few rectangular wooden wine racks in the middle, featuring three high-reveals and eight standard 750 compartments.

 We grouped the bottles according to the type of wine and placed large labels on top of the racks so people could quickly locate the wine they were looking for.
 In some sections, we grouped the wines according to their origin, like South Africa and New Zealand.

 Wine rack heights should be able to cater to people’s field of vision.
 You don’t want racks that are too high or too short in the middle of the store.
 For this project, we kept our free-standing wine racks at breast-to-shoulder height so people could easily reach the bottles.

 Keeping the middle wine racks below eye level makes the space more open.
 Imagine having ceiling-high wine racks like what you see in groceries; that would limit people’s vision and elicit a cramped and unwelcoming feeling.
 Keeping the racks at that height allows their buyers to see the entire store from any point inside.